 1. Understand why you should monitor your traffic.

 Consider this quote from Entrepreneur as your mission statement: “Once you understand your customers’ preferences and tastes, you are in a much better position to create a better experience for them.
 And a better website experience will inevitably lead to a happier customer.”

 Set up goals for your company or site inside Google Analytics.
 By setting up goals for your website, you can see if your marketing efforts are succeeding or falling short.
 You can set targets and deadlines and follow your company’s progress.
 Google Analytics makes setting and following goals relatively easy.
 Here’s a handy tutorial which should help new users create goals inside the Google Analytics platform.

 Use Google Analytics to see what sort of content your users want and are searching for.
 Find out which pages are performing and which are being ignored.
 Tracking your content can prevent you from wasting time creating pages your users aren’t interested in while maximizing the ideas your users are pursuing.

-You can track your AdWords campaigns through Google Analytics.
-Aside from being able to see how many users come in through your AdWords campaigns, you’ll be able to see if they stick around your site or if they leave in a hurry.
-If users are bouncing off your page as soon as they arrive, you may want to adjust your content, site navigation or even the ads you’re running through AdWords.
+You can track your Google Ads campaigns through Google Analytics.
+Aside from being able to see how many users come in through your Google Ads campaigns, you’ll be able to see if they stick around your site or if they leave in a hurry.
+If users are bouncing off your page as soon as they arrive, you may want to adjust your content, site navigation or even the ads you’re running through Ads.

 5. Find out where users are landing.